vedaly/vedalytheme/README.md

 own report
 *  `info` and `warning` boxes for emphasizing

-To use `info` and `warning` formating boxes, use the following syntax:
+To use `info` and `warning` formatting boxes, use the following syntax:

 ```
 ::: {.warning data-latex=""}